solana-labs/solana/docs/src/wallet-guide/solflare.md

 ### Split a Stake Account
 You may split an existing stake account into two stake accounts.
-Click on the address of stake account controlled by your wallet, and under the Actions bar, click "Split".
+Click on the address of a stake account controlled by your wallet, and under the Actions bar, click "Split".
 Specify the amount of SOL tokens you want to split.
 This will be the amount of tokens in your new stake account and your existing stake account balance will be reduced by the same amount.
 Splitting your stake account allows you to delegate to multiple different validators with different amounts of tokens.
+You may split a stake account as many times as you want, to create as many stake accounts as you want.

 ## Signing a Transaction
 Any time you submit a transaction such as sending tokens to another wallet or